 The current estimates are 6,150 attendees (within 2 or 3% of last year’s attendance) and just 147 ITxpo exhibitors.
 The ITxpo floor here feels much more spacious, with lounge areas for various communities and spaces for solution provider sessions.
 Furthermore, the ITxpo is open only in two sessions on four days: one between 12 and 3 pm, and then a second 5.30 to 7 pm session when the floor is lifted by ‘cocktail receptions’ and solution provider sessions.
+A-line prom dresses for sale online are appropriate for cocktail attire events.
 Since most attendees take lunch in a large marquee outside the Dolphin hotel, that means that footfall in the ITxpo is a little constrained during the first session: in the second many attendees are attracted by the food and drink, and that’s perhaps more valable.

 For the sales and marketing professionals staffing the booths, it must be frustrating to have the stalls and people there all the time, but for the ITxpo to be only open for around 12 hours over the six days of the event (including time when the floor is used for cocktails and vendor presentations).
 I don’t really ‘get’ the rationale for having it closed the rest of the time.